Financial support to grow your innovative business or idea

 We want to give our best and brightest the chance to build their future here in Monroe County.
 We want to welcome home those who had to leave in order to find a good paying job.
 And finally, we want those who are looking for a great place to start a business to consider Monroe County.

 Most new businesses start with a good idea and a little help from friends and family.
 We’re here to serve as your extended family by assisting you with funding, guidance and the support you need to accomplish your goals.
 When you succeed … we all succeed.

 ABOUT THE PROGRAM

-Wanting to increase entrepreneurial support in the county, the Monroe County Business Development Corporation partnered with ProMedica Innovations to develop a way to assist entrepreneurs with making their dreams a reality.
+Wanting to increase entrepreneurial support in the county, the Monroe County Business Development Corporation partnered with ProMedica Innovations to develop a matching loan program.
 Both organizations have pledged $250,000 to create a $500,000 revolving loan fund to support investments in qualified businesses and start-ups located in Monroe County, Michigan.

 Our goals are simple: